numpy/numpy/doc/HOWTO_RELEASE.rst

 deprecations say in the docstring or deprecation warning what version the code will be removed.

-Check the c API version number
+Check the C API version number
 ------------------------------
 The C API version needs to be tracked in three places